 Hello!

-My research interests are on high-order methods for computing scalar and vector-valued functions on smooth and embedded surfaces, with particular interest in numerical integration techniques.
-My work is driven by applications in geometry and physics, and involves the development of fast algorithms and spectral methods for solving partial differential equations efficiently on complex domains.
+During my PhD, I focused on numerical methods for solving partial differential equations (PDEs) posed on smooth two-dimensional surfaces embedded in $R^3$.
+My work is motivated by applications in biology and physics and involves developing fast algorithms and spectral methods for solving PDEs efficiently on complex geometries.

 📘 This semester I am teaching a course on Approximation Theory at TU Dresden.